MauMontenegro/Firefighter_Problem/README.md

   - DP Solution for Random Trees with Non-Metric Distances

 On Progress:
-  -Testing Multiple Fires
+  - Testing Multiple Fires
-  -Create Graphs with Metric Distances
+  - Create Graphs with Metric Distances
-  -Testing Other DP Algorithms
+  - Testing Other DP Algorithms

   How to execute?:
   python dynaff.py -s dpsolver_mau -i caenv -c rndtree_config
-    -s is the algorithm we want to use
+    - s is the algorithm we want to use
-    -i is the env type in the input
+    - i is the env type in the input
-    -c is the config file for solver and input type
+    - c is the config file for solver and input type

   Interface: